 GDPR features in MarketingPlatform

 As your data processor, it is our most important task to ensure your business can live up to your responsibility as the data controller in as worry-free a way as possible.
-Therefore, we have developed a range of special features that extend beyond Danish Persondatalov and the EU’s GDPR directive.
+Therefore, we have developed a range of special features that aligns with the Danish Data Protection Act the EU’s GDPR directive.

 The Data Inspectorate has approved the process of keeping an absolute minimum of information in order to comply with documentation requirements.

 Upon re-enrollment, the person will receive a confirmation email (SMS if the permission is on SMS), where the recipient must actively click on a confirmation link.
 This is the same procedure as the familiar process you know from any other confirmed sign-up.

 After the recipient has confirmed the registration, a new contact card will be generated with a new unique SubscriberID.

 In MarketingPlatform, the original permission, ie the GDPR deleted contact, will still be preserved.
 Most of all, this is in order to document the original permission, but also to avoid doubt that the requested deletion has been completed.

 A contact can be recorded in MarketingPlatform in several different ways.
 Either through a web form created in MarketingPlatform and inserted on your company website or webshop, through an integration with CMS, webshop, popup solution or the like – or by import from Excel, CSV, or as an import through DataSync that can handle very large and complicated data volumes.

 The contact can either be verified before it is inserted into MarketingPlatform or confirmed via a web form or automation flows in MarketingPlatform.
 After the contact is confirmed, they can begin to receive campaigns.

 If the person unsubscribes via a received newsletter, their status will change to Unsubscribed.
 Thus, the contact will no longer receive campaigns or automated flows that send out campaigns.